bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Using Minimum & Maximum Prefixes</h4>

 The min and max prefixes can be used on quite a few media features.
-The min prefix indicates a values of *greater than or equal to* while the max prefix indicates a value of *less than or equal to*.
+The min prefix indicates a values of <i>greater than or equal to</i> while the max prefix indicates a value of <i>less than or equal to</i>.
 Using min and max prefixes avoid any conflict with the general HTML syntax, specifically not using the < and > symbols.